Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworldparttwo.md

         });
 ```

-We introduce the concept of ownership on a `NetworkVariable` (aka read & write permissions).
+We introduce the concept of ownership on a `NetworkVariable` (read and write permissions).
 For the purposes of this demo, the server will be authoritative on the `NetworkVariable` representing position.
 All clients are able to read the value, however.

 HelloWorldPlayer overrides NetworkStart:
 <!---